-- The learning experience of this course includes, in addition to face-to-face lectures, the solution in class of exercises and assignments throughout the course.
+- The learning experience of this course includes, in addition to face-to-face lectures, the solution in class of exercises assigned to students throughout the course.

-a) Written Partial Exams.
-First Partial Exam and Second Partial Exam: Sections C & D. In each Partial Exam there are 5 short questions and 1 long question.
-All questions are compulsory and time allowed is 30 minutes.
-Each short question is worth 1/30 points and the long question is worth 10/30 points.
-Short questions are multiple choice questions.
-If wrong answers are given to short questions, 0.5/30 are subtracted for each question answered wrongly.
-To pass each partial exam a student has to achieve a grade of at least 9/30 points.
-The overall grade is the sum of the two partial grades (for example; first partial grade: 12/30; second partial grade: 14/30; overall grade: 26/30).
+- Written Partial Exams.
+First Partial Exam: partial; Second Partial Exam: Final.
+The questions in each Partial Exam are two and compulsory (time=45 minutes).
+The grade of each question is 7.5/30; to pass each partial exam the grade has to be at least 9/30.
+The overall grade is the sum of the two partial grades (for example: first partial grade: 12/30; second partial grade: 14/30; overall grade: 26/30).
 Laude is possible when the exam is outstanding.

 - Class slides and readings – i.e. lecture notes as well as selected chapters of the textbook - represent the teaching materials of the course.
-The class slides and the lecture notes - the overall document is compulsory - are posted at the beginning of the corresponding part of the course; the textbook selected chapters are announced at the beginning of the course.
+The class slides are posted week by week on the website of the course; the lecture notes - the overall document is compulsory - are posted at the beginning of the corresponding part of the course; the textbook selected chapters is announced week by week.
 All class slides and readings are compulsory exam materials and have to be carefully prepared for the exam independently from the time allocated to them in class.

 - P. KRUGMAN, M. OBSTFEL, M. MELITZ, International Economics: Theory and Policy, Pearson, 2018, 11th Edition.